 2 hours.
-Offered spring semester.
+Offered spring.
 Format: classroom centered.
 This course is designed to introduce students to the work sample requirement for the Initial Teaching License programs in the state of Oregon.
 Students are required to teach a 10-day unit, evaluate student learning during the unit, and submit written reflection on their teaching of the unit.
 Students will also be observed and evaluated during the teaching unit.
+Pass/No Pass

 Prerequisite: EDFL 519 Practicum or simultaneous enrollment.
-Pass/No Pass